 "The fact that so many people still care about this case means a great deal to us," the family said.

-Police on Tuesday released a timeline including about two dozen U.S. locations, from California to Iowa to South Carolina, where Welch is believed to have visited between 1974 and 1997.
-Authorities are investigating whether Welch, who is originally from Washington, D.C., and was arrested for burglary near the mall in the mid-1970s, committed other crimes in those places.
+Police on Tuesday released a timeline including about two dozen U.S. locations, from California to Iowa to South Carolina, where Welch is believed to have visited or lived between 1974 and 1997.
+Authorities are investigating whether Welch, who is originally from the Washington, D.C., area and was arrested for burglary several blocks from the mall in the mid-1970s, committed other crimes in those places.

-He was known to hitchhike in and around the region, spent time in hotels and homeless shelters and worked in different locations as a landscaper and for a carnival company that often up at malls, police said.
+He was known to hitchhike in and around the region, spent time in hotels and homeless shelters and worked in different locations as a landscaper and for a carnival company that often set up at malls around the country, police said.

 "We know we're asking for people to remember things they may not want to think about," said Stephen Vogt, head of the FBI's Maryland office, adding that it's not easy for sex assault victims to come forward.
 But he said the information could help investigators solve the case.

 This isn't the first time that police have singled out a person of interest.

 In 1987, for instance, detectives pursued a possible link involving a convicted child molester imprisoned in North Carolina but did not bring any charges.
 Police have also earlier said the girls were seen at the mall with a man who had a briefcase containing a tape recorder, according to news accounts, though Manger said Welch is not believed to be the same person.